mikecann/mikecann.co.uk/public/posts/battletabs-discord-launch/post.md

 By 4:30 a.m. my brain really wasn’t working properly.
 I felt like the game was stable, so I decided to get an hour of sleep.

+### Later on Friday

 Awake and rested, I realized what the problem might be.

-As I mentioned above, one of the worker server’s responsibilities was:
+As previously mentioned, one of the worker server’s responsibilities was:

 > Polling the database for matchmaking, AI turn-taking, daily shop reward rotations, etc.